 A bush of flax-leaved broom contains approximately 2000 flowers which may produce over 4000 seeds per year.

 The seeds have a hard seed coat that requires heat or some form of superficial cutting, abrasion or incision to break dormancy and stimulate germination.
 Seeds remain viable in the soil for many years.

 Flax-leaved broom can form dense thickets and the plant can produce seeds for 3 to 10 years.

 Flax-leaved broom prefers warm-temperate regions with slightly acidic soils in areas with moderate rainfall.

 In Victoria, flax-leaved broom is common on the Mornington Peninsula and adjoining areas, as well as on the Bellarine Peninsula and parts of the Western District of the state.
 It is also well established in the La Trobe Valley area around Morwell and Traralgon.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Flax-leaved broom and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of Flax-leaved broom and also the optimum time for treatment.

 Impact on ecosystems and waterways

-Flax-leaved broom has the ability to invade a broad range of vegetation including grasslands, woodlands, heathlands, forests and riparian areas.
+Flax-leaved broom has the ability to invade a broad range of vegetation including:

 It is found predominantly on roadsides, drains and fence lines from which it encroaches onto grazing lands.